A landing theorem for entire functions with bounded post-singular sets: Landing theorems for filaments

 Let $z\in G_{\s}$ for some $\s\in\mathcal{S}_K$, and suppose that $\dist(z,K)\geq \eps$.
 Then, by the above $z \in G_{\s}\setminus \bigcup_{j\geq n_1}V_j(\s)$.
 By~\ref{item:uniformity} of Lemma~\ref{lem:preimagedomains}, the set of points with this property escape to infinity at a rate that depends only on $\FF$ and on $n_0$ (and hence only on $\eps$).
 This completes the proof. \end{proof}

-\begin{rmk}[Shortcut to the landing theorems] Observe that Definition~\ref{defn:accumulationset}, concerning landing and accumulation properties, requires only the definition of the fundamental tails $\tau_n(\s)$ associated to an address $\s$, rather than any properties of the dreadlock $G_{\s}$ itself.
-Moreover, a key point in our proofs of Theorems~\ref{thm:DHdreadlocks},~\ref{thm:mainhyperbolic} and~\ref{thm:hyperboliclanding_abstract} is that we can ignore the fine structure of dreadlocks and indeed use only the sets $V_n$ from Lemma~\ref{lem:preimagedomains}.
-We only require properties~\ref{item:shrinking}, \ref{item:fundamentalunion} and~\ref{item:chain} of this lemma, all of which are likewise independent of the construction and analysis of dreadlocks in Sections~\ref{sec:unboundedsets},~\ref{sec:dreadlocks} and~\ref{sec:hairs}.
+\begin{rmk}[Shortcut to the landing theorems] Observe that Definition~\ref{defn:accumulationsetabstract}, concerning accumulation sets, requires only the definition of the fundamental tails $\tau_n(\s)$ associated to an address $\s$, rather than any properties of the filament $G_{\s}$ itself.
+Moreover, a key point in our proofs of Theorems~\ref{thm:DHfilaments},~\ref{thm:mainhyperbolic} and~\ref{thm:hyperboliclanding_abstract} is that we can ignore the fine structure of filaments and use only the sets $V_n$ from Lemma~\ref{lem:preimagedomains}.
+We only require properties~\ref{item:shrinking}, \ref{item:fundamentalunion} and~\ref{item:chain} of this lemma, all of which are likewise independent of the construction and analysis of filaments in Sections~\ref{sec:unboundedsets},~\ref{sec:filaments} and~\ref{sec:hairs}.

-Hence it would be possible to prove these theorems without requiring any results from these sections, and only the elementary parts of Section~\ref{sec:accumulationlanding}.
-Furthermore, while we used properties of dreadlocks above to deduce the statements of Theorems~\ref{thm:landingsets} and~\ref{thm:hyperbolicsetsintroduction}, many of these can be established more easily \emph{a posteriori} for the dreadlocks under consideration, using the additional information that these dreadlocks land.
-Nonetheless, the general material concerning dreadlocks is crucial to the interpretation of our results as a natural extension of the classical Douady-Hubbard landing theorem for functions without hairs.
+Hence it would be possible to prove these theorems without requiring any results from those sections, and using only the elementary parts of Section~\ref{sec:accumulationlanding}.
+Furthermore, while we used properties of filaments above to deduce the statements of Theorems~\ref{thm:landingsets} and~\ref{thm:hyperbolicsetsintroduction}, many of these can be established more easily \emph{a posteriori} for the filaments under consideration, using the additional information that these filaments land.
+Nonetheless, the general material concerning filaments is crucial to the interpretation of our results as a natural extension of the classical Douady-Hubbard landing theorem for functions without hairs. \end{rmk}

-For criniferous functions, we require only Corollary~\ref{cor:hairaccumulation} in order to deduce Theorem~\ref{thm:mainrays} from Theorem~\ref{thm:DHdreadlocks}, and to deduce Theorem~\ref{thm:hyperbolicsetsintroduction} for criniferous functions from Theorem~\ref{thm:hyperboliclanding_abstract}.
-Recall that, for periodic hairs and general hairs of functions satisfying a head-start condition, the proof of Corollary~\ref{cor:hairaccumulation} becomes particularly simple.